 Keep in mind that if you have genetic bags (loss of tone under the eyes) and chronic puffiness that is always there, drinking water may not have an effect in reducing this.
 I am specifically referring to puffiness that is not normally there – this is where drinking water can have a positive impact.

 Bottom line: Drinking water is very important for keeping the body hydrated, but from a skin standpoint, it can make far more of an improvement for unnecessary puffiness than it will to keep your skin hydrated.

 Do you use an eye cream?
 If not, you should.
-I love using Synergy Eye Cream which is loaded with potent anti-aging ingredients to keep the eye area moist and smooth.
+I love using Total Eye Repair Cream which is loaded with potent anti-aging ingredients to keep the eye area moist and smooth.

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.

 For more expert advice check out the blog.
 Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
 You’ll be your own skin care expert in no time.
 Get the #ReneeRouleauGlow!